-Personal Locator Beacons shall comply with EN 302 152 and be registered in accordance with The Merchant Shipping (EPIRB Registration) Regulations SI 2000, No. 1850 and Merchant Shipping Notice 1816 (M&F) - Mandatory Registration of Electronic Position indicating Radio Beacons (EPIRBs).
+406 MHz PLBs, in addition to complying with EN 302 152, must be registered in accordance with The Merchant Shipping (EPIRB Registration) Regulations SI 2000, No. 1850 and Merchant Shipping Notice 1816 (M&F) - Mandatory Registration of Electronic Position indicating Radio Beacons (EPIRBs).
+AIS PLBs need not be registered.

 Personal Locator Beacons should be worn whilst working on the open decks of fishing vessels at sea.
 When not being worn they should be stowed either in a deckhouse or other dry and readily accessible position.
 Personal Locator Beacons shall also be maintained in accordance with the manufacturer's instructions.
+Personal Locator Beacons worn on belts may not alert the Coastguard as they will be under water and unable to send a distress signal as a result.